HOUSTON PEDESTRIAN ACCIDENT LAWYERS

 Even if a pedestrian caused the accident, the driver may not be completely off the hook.
 Depending on the circumstances of the case, both parties may have partial liability.

-How to Write a Demand Letter for a Pedestrian Accident?
+How to Write a Demand Letter for a Pedestrian Accident in Houston

 After receiving injuries in a pedestrian accident, you’ll want to file a claim with the liable party’s insurance company.
 The statute of limitations for personal injury in Texas is two years, so it should be done as soon as possible.

-To begin your claim, you’ll need to write a formal letter demanding the insurance company compensates you for the injuries their insured caused you.
-Here is a checklist of things that will need to be included in the letter:
+To begin your pedestrian accident injury claim, you’ll need to write a formal letter demanding the insurance company compensate you for the injuries their insured caused you.

 - Description of the accident